steven-wolfman/ubc-term-finder/dev-story.md

 ## Publishing an npm Package

 [npm](https://www.npmjs.com/) maintains a repository of packages that are easy to install and use.
-We want to make our package available for others to use there.
-We've already used [`npm init`](https://docs.npmjs.com/cli/v7/commands/npm-init) to configure many elements relevant to `npm` package publication in [`package.json`](package.json) (the project name/description, which files to include, the entry point to the package, etc.), but we just used `1.0.0` as the version.
+We want to make our package available there.
+We've already used [`npm init`](https://docs.npmjs.com/cli/v7/commands/npm-init) to configure many elements relevant to npm package publication in [`package.json`](package.json), including the project name/description, which files to include, and the entry point to the package.
+However, we used `1.0.0` as the version.
 According to semantic versioning ([semver](https://semver.org/)), that's fine, but it does mean we should have a reasonably stable public API.
 Since we may not be there yet, we'll instead start with version `0.0.1` in `package.json`:

 ```javascript
 "version": "0.0.1",
 ```

 That version format is `MAJOR.MINOR.PATCH`.
-At major versions 1 and on: a patch is a backwards-compatible bug fix; a minor version change is a backwards-compatible functionality change; and a major version change can break backwards compatibility. semver specifies that [anything can change at any time in major version 0](https://semver.org/#spec-item-4), but it may be better for [npm's caret (^) syntax](https://github.com/npm/node-semver#caret-ranges-123-025-004) to limit breaking API changes to the minor version number.
+At major versions 1 and on: a patch is a backwards-compatible bug fix; a minor version change is a backwards-compatible functionality change; and a major version change can break backwards compatibility.
+Semver specifies that [anything can change at any time in major version 0](https://semver.org/#spec-item-4), but it may be better for [npm's caret (^) syntax](https://github.com/npm/node-semver#caret-ranges-123-025-004) to limit breaking API changes to the minor version number.

 ### Checking Status